jpoirier/picoc/README.md

 # Description

 PicoC is a very small C interpreter for scripting.
-It was originally written as a script language for a UAV's on-board flight system.
+It was originally written as a script language for a UAV on-board flight system.
 It's also very suitable for other robotic, embedded and non-embedded applications.

 The core C source code is around 3500 lines of code.
 It's not intended to be